caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

   *str*, *optional*, *default = ' '*

   The prefix to be used for output files.
-Default is the pipeline prefix(pipeline.prefix).
+Default is the pipeline prefix, as set for the general worker.